 Consider this repayment plan the simplest of them all.
 The Standard is a 10-year repayment plan in which monthly payments are calculated based on interest plus the amount borrowed.
-It does not take into account how much you earn like the income-based plans do, and monthly payments stay the same unlike the graduated repayment plan.
+It does not take into account how much you earn as the income-based plans do, and monthly payments stay the same, unlike the graduated repayment plan.

 Think of it as a 10-year mortgage.

 Mary Johnson, a financial literacy expert at BankMobile, said this plan is great … if you have the room in your budget for it.

 “For those that can afford the payments, the standard repayment is probably the best option,” Mary said, “as the loan is paid off the fastest with the least amount of interest over time.”

 Mary brings up a good point.
 While it might be tempting to go for a loan repayment program that extends your payments out to 30 years, you have to keep in mind that you’ll be paying a lot more interest.